mattrayner/pod-point-home-assistant-component/README.md

 status | display value | description
 ---|---|---
-available | Available | The pod is available for charging.
-Connecting a vehicle will begin a charging session. unavailable | Unavailable | The pod is unavailable for charging. charging | Charging | Vehicle is connected and charging is possible.
-Note: If you car has completed charging but it still connected to the pod, the status will remain as 'connected'. suspended-ev | Charged | Charging has been stopped by your electric vehicle (ev).
-This usually means that your vehicle is charged, by may also happen if your EV has its own schedule. suspended-evse | Charging Paused | Charging has been paused by your electric vehicle supply equipment (evse).
-This is how Pod Point referrs to your pod.
-This could happen because your pod is balancing your home's electrical supply, or the cable is not fully seated into the device (only applied to universal pods). idle | Ready | The pod is ready for charging.
-Connecting a vehicle will begin a charging session.
-This is similar to the `available` status.
-Pod Point do not report on when each will be provided. pending | Pending | Pod point do not document this status. out-of-service | Out of service | This pod is not in service.
+available | Available | Pod is available to charge, may now be replace with "idle" unavailable | Unavailable | Pod is unavailable charging | Charging | Pod is charging an EV suspended-ev | Charged | Connected EV has suspended charging.
+Can mean 'Charged', or 'EV has a schedule set'.
+Will show as 'Charged' to align with the Pod Point app. suspended-evse | Charging Paused | Charging has been paused by the Pod, could be a schedule, or the key at the bottom has been turned off, or the charger is balanging house power idle | Ready | Pod is ready to charge when an EV is connected pending | Pending | An action has been requested (disable charging, charge now, delete charge now, enable charging) but the Pod has not yet acknowledged it.
+Can take 10 minutes to update. out-of-service | Out of service | This pod is not in service.
 Reach out to Pod Point for more information. waiting-for-schedule | Waiting for schedule | Pod charging is currently blocked by schedule.
-Connecting your vehicle will *not* begin charging. connected-waiting-for-schedule | Connected but waiting for schedule | Your vehicle is connected to the pod but charging is currently prevented due to a schedule. charge-override | Charging now (schedule override) | 'Charge now' has been used to override your pods schedule and start a charging session now.
+Connecting your vehicle will *not* begin charging. connected-waiting-for-schedule | Connected but waiting for schedule | Pod is connected to an EV but schedule is preventing charging charge-override | Charging now (schedule override) | 'Charge now' has been used to override your pods schedule and start a charging session now.

 ## Charge Modes